2020 Washington Nationals season: August

-In another unusual quirk of the season's modified rules, when the Nationals resumed the interrupted August 9 game against the Orioles on August 14, they did so as the "home" team at Oriole Park at Camden Yards, proceeding to a loss.
+Because of the season's modified rules, when the Nationals resumed the interrupted August 9 game against the Orioles on August 14, they did so as the "home" team at Oriole Park at Camden Yards, proceeding to a loss.
 Reliever Dakota Bacus, called up to give the Nationals a fresh bullpen arm while Harper was optioned, made his debut in the continued game with two shutout innings.
-While the 6–2 finish marked the second time of the month the Nationals had lost three games in a row, they suffered a more significant loss as second baseman Starlin Castro dove for a ball and broke his wrist, sending him to the injured list for the remainder of the season.
+While the 6–2 finish marked the second time of the month the Nationals had lost three games in a row, they suffered another loss as second baseman Starlin Castro dove for a ball and broke his wrist, sending him to the injured list for the remainder of the season.
 To replace Castro on the roster and as the team's starting second baseman, the Nationals called up top prospect Luis García from the alternate training site, selecting his contract for a major league debut in that evening's game, played as a regular home game for the Orioles.
-Both García and fellow rookie infielder Carter Kieboom starred in the 15–3 win, with García singling off Baltimore's starter Milone in the third inning for his first career hit and later doubling in Soto and Cabrera for his first RBIs while Kieboom, the starting third baseman in the game, flashed the leather with 10 assists, many of them while playing in a defensive shift, to set a new team record for assists by a third baseman.
-Unfortunately for the Nationals, however, their starting pitcher Strasburg exited the game after giving up a Santander home run and recording just two outs.
+Both García and fellow rookie infielder Carter Kieboom starred in the 15–3 win, with García singling off Baltimore's starter Milone in the third inning for his first career hit and later doubling in Soto and Cabrera for his first RBIs while Kieboom, the starting third baseman in the game, flashed the leather with 10 assists, many of them while playing in a defensive shift, to set a new team record for assists by a third baseman. h|However, the Nationals starting pitcher Strasburg exited the game after giving up a Santander home run and recording just two outs.
 Strasburg was later moved to the injured list and ultimately shut down for the season with carpal tunnel neuritis in his throwing hand, with Harper recalled to take his place on the roster.
-The Nationals and Orioles split the next two games at Oriole Park at Camden Yards, with Corbin suffering his first loss of the season on August 15 as he allowed five runs over five innings before the Nationals rebounded to gut out a 6–5 win behind Scherzer in the series finale the next day.
+The Nationals and Orioles split the next two games at Oriole Park at Camden Yards, with Corbin suffering his first loss of the season on August 15 as he allowed five runs over five innings before the Nationals rebounded to a 6–5 win behind Scherzer in the series finale the next day.
 Scherzer got the win despite allowing five runs over seven innings, with two solo home runs by Santander and a three-run home run by Scherzer's former catcher and Nationals teammate, Pedro Severino, as Soto scored on a fielding error in the eighth inning.